hashicorp/memberlist/README.md

-memberlist is a [Go](http://www.golang.org) library that manages cluster membership and member failure detection using a gossip based protocol. memberlist is eventually consistent but converges quickly on average.
+memberlist is a [Go](http://www.golang.org) library that manages cluster membership and member failure detection using a gossip based protocol.

+The use cases for such a library are far-reaching: all distributed systems require membership, and memberlist is a re-usable solution to managing cluster membership and node failure detection.

+memberlist is eventually consistent but converges quickly on average.
 The speed at which it converges can be heavily tuned via various knobs on the protocol.
 Node failures are detected and network partitions are partially